M0rica/MCdisplay/README.md

 ## Features

-  * display any image or video on a variable in resolution screen
+  * display any image or video on a variable resolution screen
     * you can change the resolution of the screen, your image or video will automatically get scaled to the right size to fit the screen!
   * 1 pixel = 1 block
   * supports 35 colors/blocks (for now, I will add more in future updates!)
   * play videos at 20fps!
-  * fast in rendering in the background, so as few laggs as possible
+  * fast rendering in the background, so as few laggs as possible
   * tab completion that shows you your saved images and videos
   * very easy to use